 - Jennifer Barnes (Director of Vocal Jazz at UNT, professional singer/arranger/clinician)

-- Rosana Eckert (UNT vocal jazz faculty, professional singer and recording artist)
+- Rosana Eckert (UNT vocal jazz faculty, professional singer/composer/arranger/clinician)

 - Greg Jasperse (Director of Vocal Jazz at Western Michigan University, professional singer/pianist/composer/arranger/clinician)

 How much does it cost to attend the workshop?
-(NOTE: A 4% processing fee is added to the total of all fees from the Acceptd website)
+(NOTE: See the Acceptd website for the most up-to-date information on all fees associated with attending the workshop.)

 - Under 18 supervision fee: $35